SwissDataScienceCenter/renku-design-docs/rfcs/012-session-persistence/012-session-persistence.md

        - The `oauth2-proxy` container needs to stay for authenticating calls to the sidecar.
        - The `git-proxy` container needs to stay to inject credentials in calls the sidecar makes.
        - Users will see sessions in this **Reduced** form.
-The main reason for this is that we must surface information about when the reduced form (and any of its data) will be removed.
-We should define what actions users will be able to do to these reduced forms because they will differ from what is available to running/full forms.
+The main reason for this is that we must surface information about when the **Reduced** form (and any of its data) will be removed.
+We should define what actions users will be able to do to these **Reduced** sessions because they will differ from what is available to **Full** forms.
-   - **Completely gone**:
+   - **Deleted**:
-       - The scaled down version is removed after some period of not being used.
+       - The **Reduced** version is deleted after some period of not being used.
 The user should be somehow notified if there is unsaved data here that will be deleted.
          The UI could mark the sessions about to expire with a warning sign; this might be more effective once we have the dashboard in place because the sessions should be in a primary spot.
        - This culling interval is different from the culling interval for the **Full** sessions.

-2. Shutting down a session (i.e. the user clicking the button in the UI to stop a session) results always in simply going to the reduced form.
+2. Shutting down a session (i.e. the user clicking the button in the UI to stop a session) results always in simply going to the **Reduced** form.
 In the case that the PV state is fully synced in git, we could consider removing the PV;
    keeping it around means, however, that we can start the session quicker next time (e.g. the data is already fetched).

-3. Culling active sessions turn them into reduced form.
+3. Culling active sessions turn them into **Reduced** form.
 We can consider reducing the culling interval since part of the motivation for keeping it long is to avoid too many autosave branches.

-4. Additional logic will cull the reduced forms with a separate (longer) culling interval.
+4. Additional logic will cull the **Reduced** forms with a separate (longer) culling interval.

 ### Launch Flow